How To Disable Java In Firefox

 Kaspersky say that 2 of the top 10 vulnerabilities on computers today are caused by Java – vulnerabilities that could give the attacker full system access to your computer.
-We therefore recommend disabling Java in Firefox to reduce the risk of attack.
+We therefore recommend disabling it in Firefox to reduce the risk of attack.

 - In the Firefox menu bar, click ‘Tools’ then click ‘Add-ons’ to open the Add-ons Manager tab